This journey has taken me many places, but ultimately it’s a journey to the heart. To my heart.

 OK, going out on a limb here… Probably the most interesting thing I took away from Lone Pine was the idea of Consciousness without an Object.
 In a nutshell, our identities are defined not by our core Selves but by something, outside of ourselves, an “object.”
 That object can be the past, which for better or worse we can’t shake.
 The “other” can be an infinite number of people or experiences to which we compare ourselves – not as smart as, thinner than, fatter than, not as big a house as, better than… Or the “other” can be your children, who make you a mother or father, or your parents, to whom you are a son or daughter.
 All identities or labels we place on ourselves by virtue of our relationship to or with others.

-Who would you be, right now, if there was nothing or no one to compare yourself to?
+Who would you be, right now, if there were nothing or no one to compare yourself to?

 I feel each of us owes ourselves 15 minutes a day to just be.
 To sit quietly and be present.
 To put the To-Do list on hold.
 To set aside our worries about the past or our hopes for the future.
 What we should be doing.
 What we might or should have done differently yesterday, a week ago or in our childhood.
 What our sons, or daughters, or students, or friends have done or should be doing or how we should be relating to them.
 Fifteen minutes to catch a glimpse of who we really are, without an object (past, future, you or me) to compare ourselves to.